 “Lynette!”
 Raleigh swung me around to check on me.
 I think my leg was broken.

 “Lynette,” Raleigh said.
 “Are you OK?” he lifted me out of the mud.

 I touched his beard, “I’m fine Raleigh, My leg might be broken, but … oh poop, Raleigh,” The pain was suddenly overwhelming.

 “Lynette, you idiot.”
 He slung me over his shoulder and hauled me away.

-Whatever you do, don’t have your characters using each other’s names constantly in place of dialogue tags.
+Your’e not getting away with this, so don’t bother trying.
+Don’t have your characters using each other’s names constantly in place of dialogue tags.
 Your reader will see right through this, because nothing sounds as fake or forced.
 People really don’t address each other by name all that often.
 It makes for very unnatural dialogue.
 Besides, it sounds melodramatic.
 Look how much fun the Internet has had at the expense of Rose and Jack.

 Speaking of melodrama … don’t have your characters screaming, shouting, crying and yelling all the time.
 A couple of exclamation points should be enough for one novel.

 If you’re wondering how I tag dialogue, check out my novel, State of Love & Trust.